-In addition, the Senior Facilities Agreement has an €80.0 million revolving credit facility of which up to €22.0 million can be used for the issuance of letters of credit.

-The revolving credit facility matures on May 15, 2023 and bears interest at a rate per annum equal to LIBOR or, in relation to any loan in Euro, EURIBOR, plus the applicable margin.
+The Senior Facilities Agreement provides for an €80.0 million revolving credit facility, of which up to €50 million can be used for the issuance of letters of credit and other ancillary facilities.
+The revolving credit facility matures on May 15, 2023 and bears interest at a rate per annum equal to LIBOR or, in relation to any loan in Euro, EURIBOR (subject in each case to a zero floor), plus the applicable margin.
 The applicable margin is 2.75% per annum.
-Interest on the revolving credit facility is payable at the end of each interest period which, at the option of the borrower, may be one, two, three or six months or any other period agreed with the facility agent.
+Interest on the revolving credit facility is payable at the end of each interest period.
+As of December 31, 2018, the amount outstanding under the revolving credit facility by way of issued letters of credit and bank guarantees was accruing interest at a rate of 2.75% per annum.